 Each student must maintain a record of responsible citizenship.
-To participate in graduation ceremonies, students must meet a minimum standard of a 2.5 grade point average in citizenship during the Senior year.
-Seniors will be denied participation in graduation exercises and other senior activities for zero tolerance violations or activities resulting in a five-day suspension as seniors.
-A Senior with a citizenship grade below 2.0 or a suspension of more than five days must appeal to the school site appeal board to determine level of participation in senior activities.
+To participate in graduation ceremonies, students must meet a minimum standard of a 2.5 grade point average in citizenship during the senior year.
+Seniors will be denied participation in graduation exercises and other senior activities for zero tolerance violations or activities resulting in suspension as seniors.
 The grade point average for citizenship is computed on a scale of E=4, G=3, S=2, N=1, U=0.
 A 3.0 grade point average is required to participate in co-curricular activities, including athletics.